atecon/pmbb/src/pmbb_help.md

 # Introduction

-The function implements the panel Moving Blocks Bootstrap (MBB) suggested and analysed by Gonçalves, S. (2011, *The moving blocks bootstrap for panel linear regression models with individual fixed effects*, Econometric Theory).
+The function implements the panel Moving Blocks Bootstrap (MBB) suggested and analysed by Gonçalves, S. (2011, *The moving blocks bootstrap for panel linear regression models with individual fixed effects*, Econometric Theory, https://doi.org/10.1017/S0266466610000630).

 The panel MBB is different from the standard MBB of Kunsch (1989, *The jackknife and the Bootstrap for General Stationary Observations*, The Annals of
 Statistics) and Liu and Singh (1992, *Moving Blocks Jackknife and Bootstrap Capture Weak Dependence*.
 In: R. Lepage and L. Billard, Eds., Exploring the